 The continued redevelopment of Woodward Avenue as the location for student-related functions and services - the Student Life Mall - is one of the priorities of the Campus Master Plan.
-With the completion of the outer traffic loop system, a portion of Woodward Avenue was closed to through traffic and a short stretch of pedestrian mall was created between Integration Statue Plaza and Traditions Way.
+With the completion of the outer traffic loop system, a portion of Woodward Avenue was closed to through traffic and a short stretch of pedestrian mall was created between Call Street and Traditions Way.
 The accompanying sketches and photographs depict the development concept and the reality achieved so far.
 The Mall will eventually extend south toward Jefferson Street.
 The buildings along the mall will house student organizations, student services, appropriate retail, and support functions.
 The Student Life Mall is ideally located at both the geographic center and traffic crossroads of the campus with parking garages at either end.

-FSU has begun development at the intersection of Woodward Avenue and Tennessee Street which will help create a new North Gate entry into the Main Campus.
-The corresponding intersection at Gaines Street is also an opportunity for a significant FSU landmark South Gate.
+FSU has begun development of a North Gate entry feature at the intersection with Tennessee Street.
+The corresponding intersection at Gaines Street is also an opportunity for a significant FSU landmark New South Gate.
 Both ends of the Woodward axis should celebrate entry into the campus as well as mark Woodward as an important connection to the inner traffic loop.